VennieSo/free-genai-bootcamp-2025/sentence-constructor/readme.md

 1. I only have free tier access to online AI Assistants, and will have to experiement with free-tier capabilities and a Ollama + OpenWebUI local setup.

-2. I do not speak Japanese, even though I can read some Kanji.
+2. My Japanese knowledge is extremely basic and limited to spoken, even though I can read some Kanji.

 ## Questions